nus-cs2103-AY2122S1/ip/docs/README.md

-### 5. `find` - Search for tasks containing keyword
+### 5. `find <Keyword>` - Search for tasks containing keyword

 Display tasks containing any keyword, phrase or letter of the user's choice.

 _Example of usage:_